Tewa language: Syllable structure

 There are 9 types of syllables in Tewa: CV, CV:, CVN, CVh, CVʔ, CV', CVʔN, V, and VN.

 N here stands for nasal, and as seen, there are some constructions where the only consonants available are :, h, or nasals, and as such these have been specified in order to create maximum specificity, instead of just referring to these constructions with just the C for consonant.

 Tone

 Tewa has three tones, high, low, and glide.

 Within two-syllable words, the only combinations found are high-high, low-low, low-high, and high-low.

 Stress

 The use of stress in Tewa is still relatively unknown.

 In two-syllable nouns with the pattern CVCV and the tone pattern high-high or low-low, there is heavier stress placed on the first syllable.
 Roots also tend to show heavier stress than affixes if each is the same syllable and tone type.
 A stronger stress is associated with a higher tone and greater vowel length.
 However, because of the complex use of tone, syllable type, and contour segments more research does need to be done.

+Orthography

+Tewa can be written with the Latin script.
+Writing has developed independently across the pueblos to meet the needs of the dialects spoken therein, so a variety of conventions are deployed to write Tewa rather than a single orthography.

+The table below shows three orthographies used to write Tewa: